lcjensen/SleepingGodsMarkdown/README.md

 Riddle rocks is a simple static page with tick boxes for each of the riddles.

 ## Overview
 The file overview brings all the files together for a hopefylly easy overview over locations, what keywords are relevant, which locations have been visited and which ones are crossed out.
 I use dataview to query the markdown files described above.
 It is a fairly simple DQL query that is repeated for every 2-page spread of the atlas.
 The query removes locations from the list that have been crossed out.
+Keywords are also only shown for locations that have been visited.

 ![image](https://github.com/user-attachments/assets/2d268d27-c1c6-49e5-ae2b-8f7442b89d5b)